 - Students can fulfill the Indianapolis Community Requirement by completing an eligible course or approved independent study.

 Given the interdisciplinarity of our programs, students often find creative and productive ways to combine our majors and minors—and combine them with other degrees—preparing them well for service, employment, and graduate studies beyond Butler.

 Students will be able to do the following, in the target language:

-- Orally communicate clearly in the target language on a variety of topics
+- Orally communicate with a degree of fluency and spontaneity in the target language to function in a variety of situations and for multiple purposes.

 - Majors in Chinese, French, German, Multilingual, and Spanish (BA)